sebgra/ai-assistant-electron/README.md

 ## Credits

 This was made by [Axel Andaroth (aka Pirate)](https://anda.ninja) for personal use with Debian 12 XFCE.

-Sharing is caring.
-I don't plan to maintain nor update this project.
+Source is open because sharing is caring but I don't plan to spend time to maintain nor to update this project.

 Thanks for your support!